 For qualifying groups, we will provide training, assist with the establishment and promotion of a youth service program, canyon guide program and/or canyon rescue program, as well as help with the acquisition of gear.

 Funds will be used to cover travel expenses and donated gear.
-Rich will donate his time, labor and expertise.
+Rich and other volunteers will donate their time, labor and expertise.

 Rich has been canyoneering for more than 35 years and has explored canyons in the U.S., Latin America, Europe, Asia, Australia, New Zealand and the Middle East.
 He started the first canyoneering guide service in the U.S. in 1990, giving him the distinction of being one of, if not the most experienced guide and instructor in the world.
 His clients and students have included individuals, corporate groups, film crews, search and rescue teams, backcountry rangers, law enforcement agencies and the military.
 Rich founded the American Canyoneering Association (now the American Canyoneering Academy) in 1999.
 Rich teaches around the world all levels of canyoneering courses, from beginner to advanced, including training for professional guides and rescue teams.